Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Results

 \subsubsection{Intra-Platform Coordination.}

 We first analyze each intra-platform CoIA based on the co-URL similarity networks extracted from each platform separately.
-We describe intra-platform CoIAs as follows.

 \textbf{Telegram:} We identified 33 highly coordinated channels co-sharing URLs to web domains with a partisan slant and low factuality.
-As shown in the Table~\ref{tab:telegram-domain-shares}, the most frequently shared domains are predominantly right-leaning and of low credibility, as assessed by MBFC\footnote{\url{https://mediabiasfactcheck.com/}}.
+As shown in the Table~\ref{tab:telegram-domain-shares}, the most frequently shared domains are predominantly right-leaning and of low credibility, as assessed by MBFC\footnote{\url{mediabiasfactcheck.com/}} and consistent with previous findings~\cite{biswas2024political}.
 Notably, the table highlights the presence of a Russian state-controlled media outlet (RT.com) and its video-on-demand subsidiary (Ruptly.tv), which could indicate a foreign effort to interfere in the election.
-Both RT.com and Ruptly.tv have previously been accused of orchestrating campaigns to influence U.S. elections via social media\footnote{https://www.nbcnews.com/politics/2020-election/facebook-blocks-russia-backed-accounts-other-sites-keep-churning-out-n1242683}.
+Both RT.com and Ruptly.tv have previously been accused of orchestrating campaigns to influence U.S. Elections via social media\footnote{www.nbcnews.com/politics/2020-election/facebook-blocks-russia-backed-accounts-other-sites-keep-churning-out-n1242683}.

 Additionally, this CoIA promotes a far-right website (thegatewaypundit.com) and an extremist-friendly video platform (odysee.com), suggesting ties to fringe ideas.
-A manual review of these Telegram channels, including their profile descriptions (see Table~\ref{tab:telegram-bios}) and shared messages (see Table~\ref{tab:5-messages-telegram}), reveals a strong prevalence of content and accounts promoting conspiracy theories, particularly those related to COVID vaccines, 5G, and alternative news media.
+A manual review of these Telegram channels, including their profile descriptions (see Table~\ref{tab:telegram-bios} in the Appendix) and shared messages (see Table~\ref{tab:5-messages-telegram} in the Appendix), reveals a strong prevalence of content and accounts promoting conspiracy theories, particularly those related to COVID vaccines, 5G, and alternative news media.

 \textbf{$\mathbb{X}$/Twitter:} We identified a network of 19 coordinated accounts predominantly promoting content from right-leaning domains, as listed in Table~\ref{tab:twitter-domain-shares}.
-A manual review of this Twitter CoIA reveals that many of these coordinated accounts share similar profile descriptions, reflecting narratives tied to religious and conservative principles (see Table~\ref{tab:twitter-bios}).
-Additionally, an analysis of the messages (see Table~\ref{tab:5-messages-twitter}) shows a strong presence of politically partisan content, predominantly aligned with right-leaning ideologies.
+A manual review of this $\mathbb{X}$ CoIA reveals that many of these coordinated accounts share similar profile descriptions, reflecting narratives tied to religious and conservative principles (see Table~\ref{tab:twitter-bios} in the Appendix).
+Additionally, an analysis of the messages (see Table~\ref{tab:5-messages-twitter} in the Appendix) shows a strong presence of politically partisan content, predominantly aligned with right-leaning ideologies.